High-Protein Breakfast Ideas for Beginners: Easy and Healthy Morning Meals

 8. High-Protein Smoothie

-Smoothies work well when mornings are hectic.
+Smoothies are a convenient option when mornings are hectic.

 Approximate Protein